-One of the biggest frustrations a homeowner can face is a dispute with a neighbor over property boundaries.
-Property line disputes with neighbors can lead to ongoing hostility and controversy that cause stress and even can make it difficult to continue living in an area.
+One of the biggest frustrations a homeowner can face is a dispute with a neighbour over property boundaries.
+Property line disputes with neighbours can lead to ongoing hostility and controversy that cause stress and even can make it difficult to continue living in an area.

-If you’re involved in a property line argument with a neighbor, consider working with an experienced real estate lawyer to resolve the matter as quickly and inexpensively as possible.
+If you’re involved in a property line argument with a neighbour, consider working with an experienced real estate lawyer to resolve the matter as quickly and inexpensively as possible.

 When Do Property Line Disputes Occur?

-Improvements or changes to a home also can serve as the impetus for property line disputes.
-For example, a neighbor might construct an addition to their home or a separate building or driveway that encroaches over your property line.
+Improvements or changes to home also can serve as the impetus for property line disputes.
+For example, a neighbour might construct an addition to their home or a separate building or driveway that encroaches over your property line.

 What Can You Do to Resolve a Property Line Dispute?

-When a property line encroachment problem arises, some neighbors manage to work out disputes themselves without litigation by meeting and reviewing all the relevant legal documents, including titles, maps and property surveys.
+When a property line encroachment problem arises, some neighbours manage to work out disputes themselves without litigation by meeting and reviewing all the relevant legal documents, including titles, maps and property surveys.

-.
-However, if the dispute cannot be resolved amicably and informally, where for instance the neighbor is acting unreasonably in encroaching or trespassing over a property line, the assistance of a lawyer, and potentially an application to the court for an order defining your rights, may be required.
+However, if the dispute cannot be resolved amicably and informally, where for instance the neighbour is acting unreasonably in encroaching or trespassing over a property line, the assistance of a lawyer, and potentially an application to the court for an order defining your rights, may be required.